bloomberg/bde/benchmarks/allocators/readme.txt

   at the time of this writing libc++ is the only library that meets this requirement.  libc++, in turn, is most easily built with clang++.

-Q4: "make growth" never finishes, the compiler just sit there.
+Q4: "make growth" never finishes, the compiler just sits there.
 A4: Link-time optimization on a big program takes a long time.